SebastianErtner/Obsidian-Economics/Competitive equilibrium.md

 A competitive equilibrium or Walrasian equilibrium is a price vector and an allocation that has the property of "satisfaction": every agent prefers their allocated bundle to any other to them affordable bundle.

-In other words it is a price vector and allocation that solve each individuals utility maximization problem.
+In other words it is a price vector and allocation that solve each individuals [[Utility maximization problem|utility maximization problem]].